Beleaguered nursing homes prepare for monumental task of vaccinating residents and staff

 “For us the complication has really been about planning for a wide variety of different outcomes in terms of timing and product available,” said Chris Cox, senior vice president at CVS who is the company’s liaison to Operation Warp Speed.
 The goal is to get all the long-term care residents vaccinated within three months — a schedule that includes both the initial shot and the booster, Cox said.
 CVS said it also will be vaccinating staff members in nursing homes.

-For the Pfizer vaccine, expected to be the first to win emergency clearance from the FDA this month, CVS and Walgreens will be breaking shipments of vaccines packed in dry ice into smaller batches and bringing them to individual nursing homes for vaccination clinics.
+For the Pfizer vaccine, expected to be the first to gain emergency clearance from the Food and Drug Administration this month, CVS and Walgreens will be breaking into smaller batches shipments of vaccines packed in dry ice and bringing them to individual nursing homes for vaccination clinics.
 Then they have to return and do it again 21 days later, to provide the second booster shot.
 The Moderna vaccine will also require two shots, four weeks apart, and minus the dry-ice storage requirements.

-“It’s just a lot of pieces that have to be put together for this to roll out smoothly,” said Tricia Neuman, senior vice president at the nonprofit, nonpartisan Kaiser Family Foundation, which focuses on health care and has been tracking deaths among residents and workers in long-term care facilities.
+“It’s just a lot of pieces that have to be put together for this to roll out smoothly,” said Tricia Neuman, a senior vice president at the nonprofit, nonpartisan Kaiser Family Foundation, which focuses on health care and has been tracking deaths among residents and workers in long-term care facilities.
 “There couldn’t be a higher-risk, priority population.”

 A top official in the Trump administration’s lead effort on the distribution of vaccine, Army Gen. Gustave Perna, the co-leader of Operation Warp Speed, said at a news briefing Wednesday that plans were taking shape rapidly.